 Luckily, no matter how tiny your home may be, you can find space for a desk.

-Here are 5 ingenious solutions that even the smallest of spaces can accommodate…
+Here are five ingenious home office solutions that even the smallest of spaces can accommodate:

 If you think this sounds chaotic, just look at how Interior Designer, Brian Patrick Flynn has converted his wardrobe.
 The unexpected flash of blue paint almost looks too good to hide away in the closet!